LUMC/fastqsplitter/docs/index.rst

 =============
 A simple application to split FASTQ files.

-The algorithm is a reimplementation from `biopet-fastqsplitter
+The algorithm is inspired from `biopet-fastqsplitter
 <https://github.com/biopet/fastqsplitter>`_.
 Fastqsplitter splits a fastq file
 over the specified output files evenly.

-Fastqsplitter will read groups of a 100 fastq files.
-For example if 3 output files are specified record 1-100 will go to file 1, 101-200 to file 2, 201-300 to file 3 , 301-400 to file 1 again etc.
-This ensures the output fastq files are of equal size with no positional bias in the output files.
+Fastqsplitter will read blocks of 64K (by default).
+It checks the number of newlines in a block.
+It then reads 1-4 lines depending on how many lines are needed to complete the last fastq record.

 Fastqsplitter is fast because it assumes each record is 4 lines.
 As a consequence this application does NOT work with multiline fastq sequences.